 Our deep psychotherapy sessions also help individuals develop relapse prevention skills.
 We help our clients to work through the more damaging effects of trauma, such as suicidal ideation, emotional instability, and tendencies to engage in other risky behavior.

 Through therapy, recovering individuals can also have access to the resources and interactions necessary for developing healthy thought processes, improving self-esteem, and increasing overall positivity.

 We offer various levels of care, including a residential program, partial hospitalization program, and intensive outpatient program.
 At our facility, you will find a peaceful, inviting, and safe environment where they can gain the skills they need to move forward, leaving addiction in the past.
 We are committed to your health and well-being.
 So, whether you are seeking addiction treatment or a dual diagnosis solution, we are here to help you!

 While a personality disorder is often debilitating, professional help is available from a caring staff of counselors at Free by the Sea.
 With an individualized treatment plan, anyone with a personality disorder can begin to heal while developing healthy coping mechanisms and daily living patterns.
 In many cases, individuals with undiagnosed and untreated personality disorders use alcohol or drugs to deal with their emotions, leading to addiction to one or more substances.

-Any type of addiction is dangerous at many different levels, and when it is combined with a personality disorder, an individual’s life is often very difficult.
+The unfortunate circumstance of suffering both personality disorders and substance abuse is debilitating on so many different levels, making an individual’s life very difficult.
 But, if you suffer from a personality disorder and a substance use disorder, there is hope for you!
 When you contact us here at Free by the Sea, you will be taking the first step toward recovery!
 By doing so, you can begin your journey to a new and healthier way of life.

-By spending time in our professional rehabilitation program in the State of Washington, you can focus on your recovery from substance abuse while improving their lifestyle to have a bright future!
+By spending time in our professional rehabilitation program in the State of Washington, you can focus on your recovery from substance abuse while improving your lifestyle to have a bright future!